coraxx/netdata_nv_plugin/README.md

 - Fan speed
 - Clock frequency for GPU core, SM and memory

 Readouts for units (S-class systems) are integrated but not tested yet.
-This adds:
+These add:

-- intake, exhaust and board temperature
+- intake, exhaust and board temperatures
 - PSU current, voltage and power
 - Fan rpm